KylieKat17/NanoDengue-Simplified/Updating-Bash-StartUp.md

      ```bash
      nano ~/.bashrc          # super‑simple editor (recommended for beginners.
 I opened it once and hated it though)
-     vim  ~/.bashrc          # if you’re a vim person. might hurt your eyes if youre .vimrc file isn't set-up for ease of vision
+     vim  ~/.bashrc          # if you’re a vim person. might hurt your eyes if your .vimrc file isn't set-up for ease of vision
      emacs ~/.bashrc         # allows copy-paste on my machine, but might be be difficult to navigate
      code ~/.bashrc          # VS Code, if the `code` CLI is installed
      ```